Accelerating Simulation of Quantum Circuits under Noise via Computational Reuse: Related Work

-Li et. al~\cite{DAC-Redundancy} proposed an inter-shots redundancy elimination technique.
-It searches, among all the noisy-version circuits, for the identical circuit portions and preserves intermediate states to save computation for those redundancies.
-Since the targets of elimination are identical computations, the accuracy of the final result is not affected.
-The experiment results show the redundancy elimination method can eliminate up to 90\% or more computations for a small to medium scale circuit.
-However, the ratio of absolute redundancy drops as the gate count in the circuit increases.
-Under the current error rates that are profiled from Google’s Sycamore Quantum Computer, the ratio of redundancy drops to near zero as the gate count exceeds ~200.
-The differences between the two methods are summarized in this section as follows:
+\textbf{2.
+Inter-Shot Noisy Simulation Optimization:} Doi et al.~\cite{horii2023efficient} focus on scheduling and batch-processing to optimize GPU accelerations for multi-shot quantum circuit simulations.
+Li et al.~\cite{DAC-Redundancy} proposed an inter-shot redundancy elimination technique.
+Among all the noisy-version circuits, it searches for the \emph{identical} circuit portions and reuses the intermediate states for those redundancies.
+The experiment results show that this method can eliminate up to 90\% of computations for small circuits.
+However, the ratio of absolute redundancy drops significantly as the gate count increases.
+With the linear increase in the number of gates, the possible combination of error operators grows polynomially, and the chance of finding two exact sequences of errors becomes negligible.